-I’m always looking for ways to stretch my family’s grocery budget.
-It seems that for us, that’s the easiest way for me to make an impact on our wallets.
+Frequently using egg recipes is a great way to stretch your family’s grocery budget.
+For us, reducing our grocery expenses is the easiest way for me to make an impact on our wallets.
 As a stay-at-home mom, I don’t have many opportunities to bring in actual dollars, but I can learn how to stretch our grocery budget at the same time that I’m making great, healthy meals.

 Eggs are usually very reasonably priced and are one of the best Frugal Pantry Staples.
 I can buy a dozen eggs for anywhere from $.99 to $2.00.
 I definitely try to get closer to that $.99 mark, which makes them only $.08 each.
 When I see this price I stock up, too, because eggs can last in your fridge safely for 4-5 weeks after their pack date, according to incredibleegg.org.

 This makes it so I can easily feed my family for under $5.00 after I’ve rounded out our meal with a few additional ingredients.

 Eggs are pretty healthy for you, too …